Loader gif

 Your max tax refund is guaranteed.

-You probably know that claiming income tax deductions reduces your taxable income.
+You probably know that claiming income deductions reduces your taxable income.
 But did you know that not all deductions are created equal?

 At a glance: